 This ariticle is a short introduction ‘Theory of Constraints.
-This can help a lot to bring effiecieny in any work/process.
+It can help a lot to bring effiecieny in any work/process.

-And we all know that to improve the strength of the chain , one needs to first strengthen this weak link !
+Even a layman would agree that if want to improve the strength of the chain , one need to fix this weak link !

-Can we strengthen this chain by increasing strength of other links but without doing any thing about the weak link ?
+Can we strengthen this chain by increasing robustness of other links but without doing any thing about weak part ?

-Answer would be again obvious here – strengthening the other links would never increase the overall strength of the chain, because the weakest link still exists.
+Answer would be obvious here – strengthening the other links would never increase the overall strength of the chain, because the weakest link would still exist.

 No chain can ever be stronger than it’s weakest link.
 That is why it is said that no team is stringer than its weakest member .

-This also means that processes, teams, organizations are vulnerable because of their weakest person or part as they can always damage or break them or at least adversely affect the performance or outcome.
+This also means that processes, teams, organizations are vulnerable because of their weakest person or the weakst part .t

 This all sounds so simple here but most of the people tend to ignore it every day’s environments – in their teams or organizations and even in their own lives.

-This is obvious when you think about the example of the chain and its links, but for some reason we don’t treat the world this way.
+This is very eveident when you think about the example of the chain and its links, but for some reason we don’t treat the other things in this way.

 When a system doesn’t work, we get overwhelmed and struggle.
 We try to focus on every part of the struggling system rather than finding the weakest link and spending all our energy on improving it.